-- Mixing niacinamide with an acid (like ascorbic acid) converts niaciamide to niacin over time.
+- Mixing niacinamide with an acid (like ascorbic acid) converts niacinamide to niacin over time.
 But amides (like niacinamide) are stable so the conversion takes a long time.
-Coversion is not a problem unless you are a manufacturer looking at long shelf life.
+Conversion is not a problem unless you are a manufacturer looking at long shelf life.

 - Look at your ascorbic acid product to make sure you are using one that is pH adjusted.
 Avoid powders + wetting agents; they can be risky.

-Many thanks to Marie Veronique for taking time to provide such a detailed explanation.
+Many thanks to Marie Veronique for taking the time to provide such a detailed explanation.